Evolution is yielding effective technology

 Reasons for having a green roof

 Thermal resistance is the key feature.
 Green roofs can provide increased thermal resistance all year long.
 They’re particularly helpful, however, during summer months or in warm climates, because they effectively reduce cooling loads.
 It’s not unusual for a typical black roof membrane in those conditions to reach surface temperatures of 175°F. The vegetation on a green roofing system generally doesn’t reach a temperature greater than 5° above ambient.
-This reduction in roofing system surface temperature translates to a considerable savings in cooling costs.
+This reduction in roofing system surface temperature translates to considerable savings in cooling costs.

 A green roof offers environmental benefits.
 Manufacturing plants located in urban or suburban areas frequently are guilty of contributing to what has been termed the Urban Heat Island effect because of large, black parking lots and dark roofs.
 While a white roof might reduce the negative effect, a green roof might actually mitigate the heat island.
-Green roofs not only cool and humidify the ambient air, they filter out dust and smog particles.
+Green roofs not only cool and humidify the ambient air, but they also filter out dust and smog particles.
 Plants absorb aerosol contaminants in the ambient air, leaving the air safer for all of us.

 Don’t forget the increase in the roof’s expected usable life.
 There’s currently little hard data upon which to predict the expected life of a green roof over that of more traditional roofing.
 However, it’s reasonable to expect the green roof to last longer.
 The waterproof membrane in a green roof assembly is protected from ultraviolet degradation and weathering such as rapid temperature changes, strong winds, hail and ice.